AlexandreDejour/DofusGroup/README.md

 ### Friends list

 Each user have his own friends list to easily share his events with mates.
 He can invite them automotically during event creation or with the unique link.
-In fact for each user, friends's events appear first in the list.
+More of these, for each user, friends's events appear first in the list.